 Restart an Azure Database for MySQL - Flexible Server instance by using the Azure portal

-This topic describes how you can restart an Azure Database for MySQL flexible server instance.
-You may need to restart your server for maintenance reasons, which causes a short outage as the server performs the operation.
+This article describes how you can restart an Azure Database for MySQL Flexible Server instance.
+You might need to restart your server for maintenance reasons, which causes a short outage as the server performs the operation.

 The server restart will be blocked if the service is busy.
-For example, the service may be processing a previously requested operation such as scaling vCores.
+For example, the service might be processing a previously requested operation such as scaling vCores.

 The time required to complete a restart depends on the MySQL recovery process.
 To decrease the restart time, we recommend you minimize the amount of activity occurring on the server prior to the restart.